adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 image: "/assets/ndis-services-intellectual-disability-2-woman-smiling-hugging.webp"
 ---

-## Introduction: Connecting Participants to Their Community with NDIS
+## Introduction: NDIS Community Participation & Social Activities Support

 A sense of connection, belonging, and active participation in community life is fundamental to overall well-being and achieving personal aspirations.
 The National Disability Insurance Scheme (NDIS) recognises this intrinsic human need, embedding support for social and community engagement as a key component of enabling participants to live fulfilling lives.
 Engaging with the community fosters independence, builds essential life skills, and combats isolation.